 If you don’t sign up for Medicare Advantage, you’ll need to supplement Original Medicare with an Indiana Part D prescription drug plan.
 But these plans are relatively easy and affordable to manage.

 What qualifies a plan as a top 10 plan?
 A low monthly premium, a low deductible, and a high customer service rating.
-Aetna has 2 of 3, and it’s also the most affordable on the list below.
+Aetna has 2 of 3 and is also the most affordable on the list below.

-UnitedHealthcare actually isn’t the least affordable on this list.
-Its lower deductible helps offset its high monthly premium.
-And that four-star customer service rating isn’t bad.
+UnitedHealthcare isn’t the least affordable on this list.
+Its lower deductible helps offset its high monthly premium, and that four-star customer service rating isn’t bad.

 Clear Spring and Humana are on the pricier side.
 They both have relatively high monthly premiums and deductibles.
 But Humana at least has a 4-star customer service rating.

-Navigate towards our Part D FAQ pages if you need more info on Medicare and prescription drugs.
+Navigate to our Part D FAQ pages if you need more info on Medicare and prescription drugs.

 Medicare Special Needs Plans

 If you have a chronic disease, you’ll want to take a closer look at Medicare Advantage.
-For diseases that are chronic and debilitating, you can qualify for a Special Needs Plan (SNP) that offers you specialized care at affordable rates.
+You can qualify for a Special Needs Plan (SNP) for chronic and debilitating illnesses that offer you specialized care at affordable rates.

 What is the downside to Medigap plans in Evansville, Indiana?

-Choosing the wrong one can be expensive, and it might not offer the benefits you need.
-That’s why it’s important to compare quotes from local providers before you purchase a policy.
+Choosing the wrong one can be expensive and might not offer the necessary benefits.
+That’s why it’s essential to compare quotes from local providers before you purchase a policy.